michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 If you don't already have one, please create a GitHub account.

-* [Follow the instructions from the FLARE template README](https://github.com/FLARE-forecast/LAKE-forecast-code#readme) to create your own lake in your own GitHub repository
+* [Follow the instructions from the FLARE template README](https://github.com/FLARE-forecast/LAKE-forecast-code#readme) to create your own lake (based off FCR) in your own GitHub repository

 ## Installing Rclone